munificent/craftinginterpreters/book/the-lox-language.md

 If we can also hang methods off of those, then we avoid the need to prefix all of our functions with the name of the data type they operate on to avoid colliding with similar functions for different types.
-In, say, Racket, you end up having to name your functions like `hash-copy` and `vector-copy` so they don't step on each other.
+In, say, Racket, you end up having to name your functions like `hash-copy` (to copy a hash table) and `vector-copy` (to copy a vector) so that they don't step on each other.
 Methods are scoped to the object, so that problem goes away.

 ### Why is Lox object oriented?